Mardi Gras Indians History and Tradition

 Mardi Gras is full of secrets, and the Mardi Gras Indians are as much a part of that secrecy as any other carnival organization.
 Their parade dates, times and routes are never published in advance, although they do tend to gather in the same areas every year.

 The Mardi Gras Indians are comprised, in large part, of the African-American communities of New Orleans's inner city.
-They have paraded for well over a century, yet their parade is perhaps the least recognized Mardi Gras tradition.
+While these Indians have paraded for well over a century, their parade is perhaps the least recognized Mardi Gras tradition.

 "Mardi Gras Indians--the parade most white people don't see.
 The ceremonial procession is loose, the parade is not scheduled for a particular time or route...that is up to the Big Chief." - Larry Bannock